ADVERTISEMENT

 35. Quam bene vivas refert, non quam diu

-(It is how well you live that matters, not how long. - Seneca)
+How well you live matters, not how long. – Seneca

-(Don't lose yourself, return to you, inside of you lives the truth. - Augustine)
+Do not wander outward; return to yourself.
+Inside you lives the truth. – Augustine

 37. Si vis amari, ama